Is Bill de Blasio Tooting His Own Horn? NYC Mayor Hints He’s Had A Parade-Worthy Term

 — SCI John Cook 3℅ (@scijohncook) September 5, 2017

 Hearing how de Blasio presented himself in the interview as a mayor of the Big Apple, many people thought he was patting himself on the back, especially when he finds his actions parade-worthy.
-It sounds as if he offered up some compliments for himself by conveying that he has a resume that any political candidate “anywhere” would want.
+It sounds as if he offered up some compliments for himself by conveying that he has an excellent resume that would please any political candidate.

 Many of the headlines today convey how de Blasio’s words were taken by the masses, such as the New York Post suggesting in their headline, “Bitter de Blasio thinks there should be a parade in his honor.”